aaron-grau/curic/sql/projects/polls_app/README.md

 In the spirit of enfranchisement, we're going to build a polling app today!

+## Learning Goals

+* Be comfortable writing migrations with indices and constraints
+* Be comfortable writing associations and validations in the model
+* Know how to use heredocs in your ruby code to write queries

 Make sure to refer to the [ActiveRecord documentation][ar-docs] and this [ActiveRecord query guide][ar-guide] for help with writing your queries.

 Generate a new rails project called `PollApp`.
 Refer to yesterday's instructions if you need a reminder.
 Don't forget to include a PostgreSQL flag:  `rails new PollApp --database=postgresql`.